 If you have trouble sleeping during pregnancy, eat pumpkin seeds.
 Eating a few pumpkin seeds before bedtime may help you sleep better.
 Tryptophan, an amino acid in pumpkin seeds gets converted into melatonin, a sleep hormone, and thus helps a person sleep better.
 So try this trick if you have trouble falling asleep at night.

-Pumpkin seeds are great for keeping insulin levels of the body in control and thus preventing diabetes in pregnancy.
-If you have diabetes or you are at high risk of having diabetes, consuming pumpkins may help.
+Pumpkin seeds are great for keeping insulin levels of the body in control and thus controlling gestational diabetes in pregnancy.
+If you have gestational diabetes – eating pumpkin seeds may help control it.

 Pumpkin seeds are a good source of omega-3 fatty acids and unsaturated fats.
 These help in foetal brain development.
 So eat away pumpkin seeds!